-34 In some States, the format and content of a commissioning report may be defined by the regulatory body.
+&lt;sup>35 In some States, the format and content of a commissioning report may be defined by the regulatory body.

-- (iii) Equipment and tools;

-- (iv) Support activities (e.g. radiation and contamination surveys, decontamination, the use of personal protective equipment, response to issues arising during tasks);

-- (v) Emergency drills and exercises;

-- (vi) Safety culture.

-7.42.
+Guide).
+If commissioning tests are brought forward or put back from other commissioning stages, this should also be described and justified in the commissioning report for each individual stage.

+- 7.41.
+The commissioning report should include a review of the results of radiation and contamination surveys performed in the facility, and of sampling and analytical measurements, particularly those relating to waste, effluent and environmental discharges. - 7.42.
+To demonstrate the operating organization's readiness for operation, the commissioning reports for the reprocessing facility should also describe or provide references to the following: - (a) The numbers, specialities, training, development and assessment of the operating personnel, including managers; - (b) The development of the management system for the facility and the necessary procedures and instructions: - (c) Internal and external dose data, aggregated by work group, and summaries of any dose investigations; - (d) Audits and summaries of feedback from the operating organization and of feedback from site personnel on the following: - (i) The organization of activities and tasks; - (ii) Briefings, procedures, work methods, ergonomics and human factors (in general and in relation to specific activities); - (iii) Equipment and tools; - (iv) Support activities (e.g. radiation and contamination surveys, decontamination, the use of personal protective equipment, response to issues arising during tasks); - (v) Emergency drills and exercises; - (vi) Safety culture. - 7.43.
 The commissioning report should highlight any notable deviation in the findings of the commissioning tests along with corrective measures taken.
-Any incidents or events that occurred during the commissioning of the reprocessing facility should also be summarized in the commissioning report and any learning from experience, including replacement of equipment, should be identified and reported to the regulatory body and to other operating organizations.
+Any incidents or events that occurred during the commissioning of the reprocessing facility should also be summarized in the commissioning report, and any learning from experience, including replacement of equipment, should be identified and reported to the regulatory body and to other operating organizations. - 7.44.

-7.43.
 Detailed findings from commissioning, including the results of all tests, calibrations and inspections, may be provided in supporting documents, but the commissioning reports should list all SSCs important to safety and all operational limits and conditions commissioned and tested, including surveillance and maintenance activities.
 In addition, any assumptions or data relating to the safety assessment that needed to be confirmed during commissioning should be reported.
-The commissioning data forms a baseline for monitoring the performance of the equipment and systems.
+The commissioning data forms a baseline for monitoring the performance of the equipment and systems. - 7.45.

-7.44.
 The safety committee is required to review the commissioning report (see para.
 4.31(c) of SSR-4 [1]).
-The commissioning report should be approved by senior management in accordance with the management system, then submitted to the regulatory body, in accordance with regulatory requirements.

-7.45.
-Where possible, lessons identified from the commissioning and operation of similar reprocessing facilities should be applied [36].
+The commissioning report should be approved by senior management in accordance with the management system, then submitted to the regulatory body, in accordance with regulatory requirements. - 7.46.
+Where possible, lessons identified from the commissioning and operation of similar reprocessing facilities should be applied [35]..

+&lt;sup>36 See: http://finas.iaea.org